 So who actually are we?

 Adam has been plunging down the rabbit hole of interesting drinks since rather before he should have been.
-He has worked in wine for all of his professional life and for most of that time has come home in the evening and written about something else.
+His first job was stacking bottles in the wine industry and for most of the time since he has come home in the evening and written about something else.

 For six years he wrote about whisky, including four years as a contributor to Malt, where he helped it become the most-read whisky website in the world.

-Cider was always his pub go-to, but he got serious around five years ago, and in 2020 curated a weekly cider column on Malt which, despite being somewhat off-brand, attracted over 150,000 readers in its first year.
+Cider was always his pub go-to, but he got serious around 2015 and in January 2020 curated a weekly cider column on Malt which, despite being somewhat off-brand, attracted over 150,000 readers in its first year.
 Cider Review is the natural evolution of that column, as well as a repository for all of the cider tasting notes that one slot a week wouldn’t let him publish.